-Maps will not load.
-I see an exclamation mark as below:
+Maps will not load and/or I see an exclamation mark as below:

 This means that you need to add your API key, or you have not properly configured one.
 Please follow our instructions for adding a Google Maps API Key.

-This may also happen if your theme or another plugin loads a Google Maps library before us without supplying an API key.
+This may also happen if your theme or another plugin loads a Google Maps library before us without adding an API key to their settings.
 Since we can’t load the library twice, the original loading plugin or theme needs to allow for API keys to be used too.
 To verify this, once you’ve gone through all the troubleshooting steps to add your API key to our settings page and it’s still not working, try loading your site with a default WP theme and other plugins disabled as well.

 When adding a new location, the map shows a grey Loading Map… that doesn’t go away.
 What’s wrong?